Vigenere Cipher

 Apply Now

-About Vigenère Cipher
+About Vigenere Cipher

-The Vigenère cipher is a method of encrypting alphabetic text by using a series of interwoven Caesar ciphers, based on the letters of a keyword.
+The Vigenere cipher is a method of encrypting alphabetic text by using a series of interwoven Caesar ciphers, based on the letters of a keyword.
 It employs a form of polyalphabetic substitution.

-First described by Giovan Battista Bellaso in 1553, the cipher is easy to understand and implement, but it resisted all attempts to break it for three centuries, which earned it the description le chiffre indéchiffrable (the indecipherable cipher).
+First described by Giovan Battista Bellaso in 1553, the cipher is easy to understand and implement, but it resisted all attempts to break it for three centuries, which earned it the description le chiffre indechiffrable (the indecipherable cipher).

 How it Works

-To encrypt, a table of alphabets can be used, termed a tabula recta, Vigenère square or Vigenère table.
+To encrypt, a table of alphabets can be used, termed a tabula recta, Vigenere square or Vigenere table.
 It has the alphabet written out 26 times in different rows, each alphabet shifted cyclically to the left compared to the previous row, corresponding to the 26 possible Caesar ciphers.

 At different points in the encryption process, the cipher uses a different alphabet from one of the rows.
 The alphabet used at each point depends on a repeating keyword.